 A poorly fitted window can cause mist to form on your windows.
 If your windows are double glazed and it is not done correctly you will find that your window panes and frames are not aligned.

 By far the biggest cause is time, as with lots of things time flies and 10, 15 or even 20 years comes and goes in the blink of an eye!
 Glass units last a long time… but not forever!
 So be aware that your units becoming misty may just be a sign that they have come to the end of their life and are in need of some brand new, crystal clear new ones.

 Replacing the sealed glass unit is often the best solution than replacing the whole window..
 A misted up window is due to the seal on the glass, which has nothing to do with the frame itself.
 As long as the frame is in good condition, you simply just need to replace the glass unit.
 By only using the most efficient glass units on the market, we have built a reputation of nearly 30 years for being a leader in glass unit replacements.

-To find out more about the range of glass units we can replace, visit our sealed glass unit replacement page.
+If you have misty glass and want to find out more about the range of glass units we can replace, visit our sealed glass unit replacement page.
 Alternatively, you can call us on 01455 850282.